noahehall/theBookOfNoah/0current/apitech.md

   - Methods
     - GET: request a representation of a specific resource
     - POST: sends data to a server (usually to be created), not idempotent (because it has side effects if called multiple times with the same data)
+      - use cases:
+        - annotation of existing resources
+        - creation of new resources
+        - providing blocks of data
+        - extending a database
       - with a form: put the data in the `enctype` attribute of the form, or `formenctype` attribute of the input|button
         - content types
           - application/x-www-form-urlencoded: keys + values encoded in key-value tuples separated by `&` with `=` between key and value